 I’d been putting together a list of industry jargon and design principles (inspired by Universal Principles of Design) which I proposed we develop into a resource for other creatives.

 UX Companion is available for iOS and Android.

 A simple start

 I drew up a list of topics from classic design principles like the 80/20 rule, web design concepts like progressive enhancement, and UCD tools and terminology like mental models.

-Our target audience was digital creatives looking to expand their knowledge.
-We also sought to give clients who had commissioned digital work a basis for understanding the industry and its practices.
+The target audience was digital creatives looking to expand their knowledge.
+I also sought to give clients who had commissioned digital work a basis for understanding the industry and its practices.

 Topics can be browsed from the searchable index view, and each topic has a one-line summary, a short description, and a few resources for further reading.
-We hand-picked every resource to ensure a range of mediums and complexity.
+I hand-picked every resource to ensure a range of media and complexity.

 UX Companion today

 We launched UX Companion for iOS in 2014, and if memory serves we had only 20 articles, all written by me!